 Figure 1.
-Gene therapy strategies; mutation compensation, suicide gene therapy and immuno-potentiation (Witlox et al., 2007).
+Gene therapy strategies; mutation compensation, suicide gene therapy and immunopotentiation (Witlox et al., 2007).

 Non-viral gene delivery systems were developed as an alternative to viral-based systems.
 One of the most important advantages of these systems is that they develop transfection.
 Non-viral gene delivery systems are divided into two categories: physical and chemical.
-Microinjection, electroporation, gene gun, ultrasound-mediated methods, and hydrodynamic systems are the most widely used physical methods.
+Microinjection, electroporation, ultrasound-mediated gene gun, hydrodynamic systems are the most widely used physical methods.
 Physical methods involve the use of physical force to increase the permeability of the cell membrane and allow the gene to enter the cell.
 The primary advantage of physical methods is that they are easy to use and reliable.
 However, they also have the disadvantage of causing tissue damage in some applications.